Ticuna language: Vocabulary

 The counting words in Ticuna imply a base five system of counting as the word for five is the combination of "one five".
 Six through nine all contain the same beginning "naixmixwa rü" and then append the values for one through four respectively (such that six is "naixmixwa rü" and "wüxi" meaning one).

-Examples of spoken language
+Examples

 An example of spoken Ticuna can be found here.